codewriter69/PortfolioProjects/README.md

 # PortfolioProjects
 A repository for showcasing my portfolio projects.
-My skills in Data cleaning is showcased in these queries.
+My skills in Data exploration and cleaning is showcased in these queries.